pulumi/pulumi/docs/design/deps.md

 ## Versions

-Each physical incarnation of a MuPackage can be tagged with one or more versions.
+Each physical MuPackage can be tagged with one or more versions.
 How this tagging process happens is left to the specific package provider.
 Each version can either be a semantic version number or arbitrary string tag.

 For example, the Git provider allows dependency on a specific Git SHA hash.
 For example, `https://github.com/mu/aws/ec2#1895753f53a63c055e7cae81ebe4ea5d5805584f` depends on a MuPackage published in a GitHub